Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Gauging the Symmetry

+(We will often leave the corresponding group element labels of topological charges in $\ext{C}{G}$ implicit in this section, except when it is necessary or useful.)
 Heuristically, the reason for considering $G$ orbits is that, under the $G$ action, all topological charges within an orbit must combine into a single object by ``quantum superposition'' once the global symmetry is promoted to a local gauge invariance.
 In this way, the original topological charges in $\ext{C}{G}$ become internal degrees of freedom.
 In particular, if we ignore the topological charge labels within each $\mathcal{C}_\mb{g}$ and only focus on the group elements, the orbit would simply be a conjugacy class of $G$, which is what labels gauge fluxes in a discrete gauge theory.
 Keeping track of the topological charge labels, it is clear that there can be multiple orbits associated with a given conjugacy class of $G$.

 Additionally, we need to take into account the different representations of the symmetry, which thus allows us to include the gauge charges and flux-charge composites.
 For this, we do not consider the full symmetry group $G$, but rather the subgroups that keep the relevant topological charge labels invariant.
 More precisely, for a given $[a]$, we choose a representative element $a \in [a]$, and define its stabilizer subgroup